cockroachdb/docs/v1.1/demo-automatic-rebalancing.md

 ## What's Next?

-Use a local cluster to explore these other core CockroachDB features:
+Use a local cluster to explore these other core CockroachDB benefits:

 - [Data Replication](demo-data-replication.html)
 - [Fault Tolerance & Recovery](demo-fault-tolerance-and-recovery.html)